Eric Haase Player Props: Tigers vs. Rangers

 Eric Haase At The Plate

-- In 57.5% of his 40 games this season, Haase has picked up at least one hit.
-He's also had six multi-hit games.

-- He has homered in two of 40 games played this season, and in 1.4% of his plate appearances.
+- He has hit a home run in two of 41 games played this season, and in 1.3% of his plate appearances.

-- Haase has picked up an RBI in 20.0% of his games this season, with two or more RBI in 7.5% of his games.
-He has also plated three or more runs in one contest.
+- Haase has picked up an RBI in 19.5% of his games this season, with more than one RBI in 7.3% of his games.
+He has also produced three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.